John Gardner (American writer): Teaching

 In addition to Chico State, Gardner taught at Oberlin College (1958–1959), San Francisco State College (1962–1965), Southern Illinois University Carbondale (1965–1974), Bennington College, and Binghamton University (1974–1982).

 Family life

 Gardner married Joan Louise Patterson on June 6, 1953; the marriage, which produced children, ended in divorce in 1980.
 Gardner married poet and novelist Liz Rosenberg in 1980; this marriage ended in divorce in 1982.

 Death

-Gardner died in a motorcycle accident about two miles from his home in Susquehanna County, Pennsylvania, on September 14, 1982.
+Gardner died in a motorcycle accident about 2 mi from his home in Susquehanna County, Pennsylvania, on September 14, 1982.
 He was pronounced dead at Barnes-Kasson Hospital in Susquehanna.
 The crash was four days before his planned marriage to Susan Thornton He was buried next to his brother Gilbert in Batavia's Grandview Cemetery.